 Free or reduced meals are available for children who qualify.
 An educational benefits form must be completed each school year and submitted to the Child Nutrition Office for review and approval.
 Applications for free or reduced meals are mailed out to each household in August.
 The applications are also available online, at each Principal's Office and in each school kitchen.
 Families can now complete the educational benefits application online through Family Access.
-If you wish to complete your application online, you must first login to Family Access or visit http://northfieldschools.org/departments/food/reduced/ and follow the instructions provided.
+If you wish to complete your application online, you must first log in to Family Access.
+After logging in, click the Food Service button located on the left side of the screen and select a child's name.
+Click the applications tab and follow the prompts to complete the application.
 The District Child Nutrition Office will process applications as soon as possible, however, it may take 7-10 days for an application to be reviewed and a response sent to the parents/guardian.
-Benefits from the previous school year will be carried over until October 15, 2018.
-Applications may be completed at any time throughout the year; however, any family that has not reapplied by October 15, 2018 will be changed to full priced meals.
+A letter indicating your benefits will be e-mailed or mailed out.
+Please save this letter in case you need to show proof of benefits for other programs.
+Benefits from the previous school year will be carried over until October 15, 2019.
+Applications may be completed at any time throughout the year; however, any family that has not reapplied by October 15, 2019 will be changed to full priced meals.
 Families receiving MFIP, Food Stamps or FDPIR and enrolled in Northfield Public Schools by June 15 for the following year will be directly certified by the State of Minnesota to receive free meals and may not need to complete an application.
-Advance payment will be required for any meals purchased prior to the approval of the application.
+Payment will be required for any meals purchased prior to the approval of the application.